WuJoh/Teampro/README.md

 - [GitHub Info](#GitHub)

 ## Installation
-install npm init and npm install and use and install inquirer and jest.
+to install through terminal type npm i and then to run node index.js

 ## Usage
 Node